Breadcrumb

 British Columbia Specific Information

-Prostate cancer is a cancer of the prostate gland, which is a gland that produces the milky liquid found in semen.
-Patients with low-risk prostate cancer have a 10-year cancer survival rate of over 99%.
+Prostate cancer affects the prostate gland, with low-risk cases a 10-year cancer survival rate of over 99%.

-Active surveillance has been developed to allow for careful management of men with low-risk prostate cancer.
-For more information, visit BC Cancer Agency - Prostate.
+Active surveillance is recommended management for men with low-risk prostate cancer.
+For more information, visit BC Cancer Agency: Prostate.

 Condition Basics